On sale date: November 13, 2018

-Written and drawn in thirteen styles, from comedy and confession to prophecy and interpretative dance, Vanishing Act is a polyphonic play of interconnected stories, synchronized in time and space on one melancholy evening.
-A paranoid man rehearses the upcoming party.
+Written and drawn in thirteen tones, from comedy and confession to interpretative dance, Vanishing Act is synchronized in time and space on one melancholy evening.
+A paranoid man rehearses for an upcoming party.
 A disheveled actor expounds on the conceptual potential of sitcoms.
-A beloved dog disappears into the Internet and starts a cult.
-A couple runs their argument in reverse.
+A beloved dog accesses the internet and starts a cult.
+A couple argues in reverse.
 A bored seagull excretes the entire known universe.
-Vanishing Act is governed by one looping constraint that unifies all of the disparate threads: each following story starts in the middle of the previous one, overlapping until the end of the night, and back into the beginning of the book.

 “If Jorge Luis Borges could sketch and James Joyce were an art teacher in the digital age, and if both had a healthier tolerance for bathroom humor, then perhaps you’d get Vanishing Act.” — San Francisco Chronicle